 Quick announcement - EmptyEasel has created a quicker, easier way for artists to have their own art website.Click here to learn more and get a simple art website of your own!

 Marine’s reds, yellows and whites each play a role in defining something specific about those apples.
-Her shadows and lights describe the position of the light source as well as its effect upon the subject, so there’s no doubt about what’s going on.
+Her shadows and lights indicate the exact position of her light source—which is incredibly helpful to have, by the way, if you’re drawing or painting a still life—so there’s no doubt about what’s going on.

 The EmptyEasel reader who requested today’s tutorial (and whom we’ll keep anonymous) is allowing us to use the painting below as an example of colors which are not so clean or convincing.